|

 sai (purification, avoid)

-kai (admonition; commandment) Buddhist term ❖ Observance of abstinence for a certain period of time before and after a religious ceremony by a participant ❖ The person remains secluded in a building called an imiya, uses only bekka, bathes frequently, abstains from partaking of certain foods, avoids contact with death and sickness, and concentrates on religious concerns
+kai (admonition; commandment) Buddhist term ❖ Observance of abstinence for a certain period of time before and after a religious ceremony by a participant ❖ The person remains secluded in a building called an imiya, abstains from sex, uses only bekka, bathes frequently, abstains from partaking of certain foods, avoids contact with death and sickness, and concentrates on religious concerns

 ara (rough, rude)